neighbourhoodie/poppler-ci/README.md

 ## Overview

-The Poppler CI service consists of two main components:
+The Poppler CI service consists of several components:

 1. A Buildbot instance that is configured to run the various tasks needed to provide the service.
 2. A set of _workers_ that provide the environment where all tasks can run.
+3. A Flask application that provides admin functions not available directly via Buildbot.
+4. A "backend" nginx server that provides access to Buildbot, the Flask admin app, and static files such as HTML build reports, and also implements HTTP Basic Auth.
+5. A "frontend" nginx server designed for production, which implements HTTPS and endpoints needed to support Certbot, and proxies to the "backend" nginx.

 ### Buildbot